Fundamental Data On REITs In COVID-19 Environment

 I have had a hunch that the excess punishment of REITs was unwarranted, but there was no data to back up this hunch.
 However, with earnings season well underway and a large portion of REITs providing numbers on the magnitude of impact, we now have the data to demonstrate that the selloff in REITs was overblown.

-In order to demonstrate that this selloff was excessive I will ask you to ponder the question; what sort of fundamental change would warrant a 29% selloff of a sector?
+In order to demonstrate that this selloff was excessive, I will ask you to ponder the question; what sort of fundamental change would warrant a 29% selloff of a sector?

-There are many factors at play and there is no exact answer, but I think a permanent 29% drop in earnings (or FFO for REITs) would warrant a 29% selloff.
+There are many factors at play, and there is no exact answer, but I think a permanent 29% drop in earnings (or FFO for REITs) would warrant a 29% selloff.
 In other words, if FFO dropped by 29%, REITs would be trading at the same multiple today as they were before the crisis.
 A temporary dip in FFO of 29% would not warrant such a large selloff because the value of stocks is based on all future earnings discounted to the present, and the current year earnings are only a small portion of that value.
-Therefore, the excesiveness of the selloff rests in 2 statements and if either is true the selloff was disproportionate to the damage:
+Therefore, the excessiveness of the selloff rests in 2 statements, and if either is true, the selloff was disproportionate to the damage:

 - FFO has not fallen by 29%